wacncontent/CustomizeTool/output/articles/sql-database/sql-database-v12-plan-prepare-upgrade.md

 ### Version clarification

-This document concerns the upgrade of Microsoft Azure SQL Database from version V11 to V12.
+This document concerns the upgrade of Windows Azure SQL Database from version V11 to V12.
 More formally the version numbers are close to the following two values, as reported by the Transact-SQL statement **SELECT @@version;** :

 - 12.0.2000.8 *(or a bit higher, V12)*